SebastianArriagada/general-notes/algorithms-and-data-structure.md

  * Circular Doubly Linked List: A circular doubly linked list is a mixture of a doubly linked list and a circular linked list.
 Like the doubly linked list, it has an extra pointer called the previous pointer, and similar to the circular linked list, its last node points at the head node.
 This type of linked list is the bi-directional list.
 So, you can traverse it in both directions.

 **Operations used on linked lists: Search, Insertion, Delete (have to mention how they work/their concept and their complexities):**
- * Insertion at the beginning: Since there is no need to find the end of the list.
+ * Insertion at the beginning: O(1) Since there is no need to find the end of the list.
 If the list is empty, we make the new node as the head of the list.
 Otherwise, we we have to connect the new node to the current head of the list and make the new node, the head of the list.
- * Insertion at end: We will traverse the list until we find the last node.
+ * Insertion at end: O(1) We will traverse the list until we find the last node.
 Then we insert the new node to the end of the list.
 Note that we have to consider special cases such as list being empty.
 In case of a list being empty, we will return the updated head of the linked list because in this case, the inserted node is the first as well as the last node of the linked list.
- * Insertion after a given node: We are given the reference to a node, and the new node is inserted after the given node.
+ * Insertion after a given node: O(1) We are given the reference to a node, and the new node is inserted after the given node.
 The previous node is linked to the given node, and the given node is linked to the next node.
- * Deletion: Find the previous node of the node to be deleted.
+ * Deletion: O(1) Find the previous node of the node to be deleted.
 Change the next pointer of the previous node.
 Free the memory of the deleted node.
- * Search: To search any value in the linked list, we can traverse the linked list and compares the value present in the node.
+ * Search: O(n) To search any value in the linked list, we can traverse the linked list and compares the value present in the node.

 **Implementation of the stack handling the operations and empty case:**